FaizSayyid/determinism-in-simulation/README.md

 In practice, this is rarely possible.
 We do not know all hidden variables, nor how they interact.
 In such cases, one way to interpret the remaining randomness is as the result of **marginalisation over hidden causes**.
-For example, if we assume we cannot know the conditions in the womb precisely, we can represent their influence as a random draw from a distribution describing plausible womb conditions.
+For example, if we cannot know the conditions in the womb precisely, we can represent their influence as a random draw from a distribution describing plausible womb conditions.